 - A. The work day for Sedgwick County employees varies among or within the divisions.
-Exact hours employees will work each day will be arranged by their Department Director, Division Head or Elected Official. - 1.
-The work day for employees working a forty (40) hour work week is usually an eight (8) hour day. - 2.
-The work day for Fire District employees may vary with the prevailing division, but for the majority of the employees, it will be from 7:00 a.m. to 7:00 a.m. (twenty-four (24) hour shift).
+Exact hours employees will work each day will be arranged by their Department Director, Division Head or Elected Official. - The work day for employees working a forty (40) hour work week is usually an eight (8) hour day. - The work day for Fire District employees may vary with the prevailing division, but for the majority of the employees, it will be from 7:00 a.m. to 7:00 a.m. (twenty-four (24) hour shift).

-- 3. The work day for EMS and Emergency Communications employees will be established by the division. - B. The common work week for non-exempt employees consists of forty (40) hours.
+- 3. The workday for EMS and Emergency Communications employees will be established by the division. - B. The common work week for non-exempt employees consists of forty (40) hours.
 These employees should not work more than their scheduled hours unless they have been authorized to do so by their immediate supervisor. - 1.
 The common work week for Fire District non-exempt employees consists of fifty-six (56) hours.
 Employees should not work more than their scheduled hours unless they have been authorized to do so by their immediate supervisor. - 2.
 The common work week for EMS non-exempt employees consists of forty-two (42) hours.
 Employees should not work more than their scheduled hours unless they have been authorized to do so by their immediate supervisor. - C. All hourly paid employees are entitled to the pay provisions established by the Board of County Commissioners and must be paid for all hours worked in accordance with the Federal Fair Labor Standards Act (FLSA). - D. It is the Policy of Sedgwick County to pay employees for their value and assigned responsibilities. - 1.
 Employees who are salaried may have work hours which fluctuate from week to week and the salary may be paid them pursuant to an understanding that they will receive a fixed amount of money as straight time pay for whatever number of hours they are called upon to work in a work week. - 2.
 Exempt employees who are salaried will have their vacation and sick leave recorded on the time sheet in four (4) hour blocks or half day increments.
 (See Policy Number 4.700 "Vacation" and 4.701 "Sick Leave".) - 3.
 All employees shall be paid on a bi-weekly basis. - 4.
 Disciplinary Deductions.
 Deductions from pay in increments of one or more full days may be made for unpaid suspensions when an exempt employee violates written workplace conduct policies including, but not limited to, sexual harassment, violence or drug use.
 Deductions from pay for violations of major safety rules may be made in increments of less than one day.
 Safety rules of major significance include those relating to the prevention of serious danger in the workplace or to other employees.
-When calculating the amount of a deduction under this subsection, the County will use the hourly or daily equivalent of the employee's full weekly salary or any other amount proportional to the time actually missed by the employee.
+When calculating the amount of a deduction under this subsection, the County will use the hourly or daily equivalent of the employee's full weekly salary or any other amount proportional to the time actually missed by the employee. - E. Salary rates are based on full time employment at forty (40) hours per week or two thousand eighty (2080) hours per year, forty-two (42) hours per week or two thousand one hundred eighty four (2184) hours per year, or fifty-six (56) hours per week or two thousand nine hundred twelve (2912) hours per year for the respective positions.